Main content

 Crop Fade

-This look combines the style and length of a cropped caesar haircut with the uniformed shape of a high fade.
+This look combines the style and length of a cropped Caesar haircut with the uniform shape of a high fade.

 Pompadour Fade

 Classics like the ‘50s-inspired pompadour never go out of style, but adding a soft low fade to the polished look gives it a modern edge.
-Note: You’ll need at least two to three inches of hair at the top of your head and a high-hold gel to create a pompadour hairstyle.
+Note: You’ll need at least two to three inches of hair at the top of your head and a high-hold gel, like Matrix’s Styling Controller Gel, to create a pompadour hairstyle.

 Good hair day by @salonatmosphhair.